jcchavezs/zipkin-instrumentation-symfony/README.md

 ## Contributing

-All contribution and feedback is welcome.
+All contribution and feedback are welcome.